 How To Enroll

 Through the CRP Migratory Birds SAFE, landowners within these playas have the opportunity to submit an offer to enroll in the program for an amount they are willing to accept as an annual payment — up to the county irrigated rental rate per acre — for a contract period of 10-15 years.
 There also may be other incentives available for signing up and for cost-share associated with establishing the conservation practice on the land.
-Landowners can submit offers starting Dec.
-6, 2021.
+Landowners can submit offers starting Jan.
+3, 2023.
+The current enrollment period has ended but contact your local FSA office to enroll in the next sign-up.
 Contract offers can be submitted through FSA at any time, and those offers will be ranked at intervals in a competitive bid process.
 Once a contract offer is accepted by FSA, landowners will work with the Natural Resources Conservation Service (NRCS) regarding the technical assistance necessary to restore the contract area.
 Offers that don’t make the first cut-off date, or aren’t accepted during the first round, will be carried over for consideration during the next round.
-Contact your local USDA Service Center for more information about future sign-ups.
+Contact your local USDA Service Center for more information about sign-ups.

 Contact Your Local USDA Service Center